avulman/avulman/README.md

 ## Projects
 | Link | Description |
 |---------|------|
-| <a href="https://github.com/avulman/active-directory-project">Active Directory <br>Lab| Hands-on experience with the setup of four VMs, configuring their OS and Networks, Security measures with Splunk Server for log analysis, and Sysmon for endpoint monitoring.
-Crowbar for brute force attacks and analyzing with Splunk.
+| <a href="https://github.com/avulman/active-directory-project">Active Directory Splunk Lab| Hands-on experience with the setup of four VMs, configuring their OS and Networks, Security measures with Splunk Server for log analysis, and Sysmon for endpoint monitoring.
+Crowbar for simulating brute force attacks on Windows Server active directory users, and analyzing the attack with Splunk.
 Atomic Red Team (ART) and MITRE ATT&CK for testing.

 ## Certifications
 ### CompTIA Security+ *(Exp: May)*